auroriasjn/DRAGONWebInterface/README.md

 This will open up a *localized Streamlit App*, probably on https://localhost:8501.
 Please check the terminal for the location of the hosted website.
 This will also create an entirely new Anaconda environment for you called ```DRAGONInference```.

 Do note that startup for the website will take a decent amount of time (on the order of 1 minute).
+More comprehensive documentation can be found [here](https://dragonwebinterface.readthedocs.io/en/latest/).

 # Getting Help